-Reason (
+Reason

-Proposed modification eurrent situation with regard to the local population than the bi annual caravan count.
+Proposed modification current situation with regard to the local population than the bi-annual caravan count.
 The GTAA identified tensions concerning authorised sites, their position within existing communities and their accessibility to local facilities and schools.
-The assessment also provided a platform to inform the single Issue Review of the East of England Plan concerning the needs of gypsics and travellers across the region.
+The assessment also provided a platform to inform the Single Issue Review of the East of England Plan concerning the needs of gypsies and travellers across the region.
 Although this document formed part of the East of England Plan and was formally revoked on the 3rd January 2013 the evidence base used to prepare the strategy is still valid.
-The review was published in 2010 for the plan period 2006-2011 and set out a revised policy requiring the borough to provide a total of 19 pitches of gypsics and travellers by 2011.
-Beyond 2011 the review suggested that targets be based on a nanual 3% compound increase.
-Using this methodology by the end of the plan period there should be 50 pitches for use by gypsics and travellers by the end of the plan period in 2028.
+The review was published in 2010 for the plan period 2006-2011 and set out a revised policy requiring the borough to provide a total of 19 pitches for gypsies and travellers by 2011.
+Beyond 2011 the review suggested that targets be based on an annual 3% compound increase.
+Using this methodology by the end of the plan period in 2028.
 As the Council already has 25 pitches at Gapton Hall this would result in the allocation of 25 pitches to meet the anticipated demand.
-Renumber, delete and replace text in paragraph 4.5.7 as follows: 4.5.7 4.5.6 The recently completed Strategic Housing Market Assessment (2013) identifies the need for 10 new pitches over the plan period until 2029.
+4.5.7 4.5.6 The recently completed Strategic Housing Market Assessment (2013) identifies the need for 10 new pitches over the plan period until 2029.
 This target is based on an analysis of CLG secondary data and qualitative data derived from an interview with Norfolk County's Traveller Liaison Office's Service Manager who suggests that there is need for increased private and social rented provision across the county.
-The report concludes that given that the current site at Gapton Hall is fully or near to being fully occupied and that need for pitches increase during summer months, it is likely that there is a need for new pitches in Great Yarmouth and recommends that the Council plan for an additional site of about 10 pitches in Great Yarmouth and recommends that the Council plan for a 45.8 4.5.7 4.5.10 4.5.9
+The report concludes that given that the current site at Gapton Hall is fully or near to being fully occupied and that need for pitches increase during summer months, it is likely that there is a need for new pitches in Great Yarmouth the Borough.
+Renumber subsequent paragraphs as follows: 4.5.8 4.5.7 4.5.9 4.5.8

 Policy/ Paragraph

 Page

-Ref Page 249 of 286
+Ref Page 251 of 294

 Reason

-Proposed modification 4.5.11 4.5.10 $4.5.12 \overline{4.5.11}$ 4.5.13 4.5.12 Delete Sustainability Appraisal summary as follows: Policy CS5 is predicted as having a range of positive and negative effects upon the SA objectives predominantly split between providing the necessary social infrastructure (positive) against the impacts of development (negative).
+Proposed modification 4.5.11 4.5.10 4.5.12 4.5.11 4.5.13 4.5.12 Delete Sustainability Appraisal summary as follows: Policy CS5 is predicted as having a range of positive and negative effects upon the SA objectives predominantly split between providing the necessary social infrastructure (positive) against the impacts of development (negative).
 The policy is also predicted as having positive effects upon Access to Key Services (5), Waste (11), Vulnerability to Climate Change (14), and Water & Air Quality (15).
 This is principally due to the policy's aspiration and explicit reference to the provision of facilities and location criteria for appropriate sites.
 Significant positive effects have been predicted against Health and Population (1), Poverty & Social Exclusion (4), and Housing (7).
 As there is the expectation that meeting the focussed needs of Gypsy, Travellers and Travelling Showpeople will help to significantly improve their quality of life.
 The development of land for new pitch provision is expected to be in conflict with some environmental objectives.
 Specifically, the policy is predicted as having minor negative effects upon Soil Resources and Quality (10), Traffic (12), Climate Change (13), as well as Quality of Neighbourhood and Community Participation (8).
 Whilst the expected loss of greenfield land, increase in traffic volume and contributions towards climate change are predicted as negative effects the scale of the proposed development is small and therefore the overall negative effects of the policy are considered as minor.

 Policy/ Paragraph

 Page

-Ref Pa ge 250 of 286
+Ref Pa ge 252 of 294